viblo/pymunk/docs/src/examples.rst

 Here you will find a list of the included examples.
 Each example have a short description and a screenshot (if applicable).

+To look at the source code of an example open it on github by following the link.
+The examples are also included in the source distribution of Pymunk (but not if you install using the wheel file)

 Jupyter Notebooks
 =================